nikita1205agarwal/AZ-Hackathon-2023/README.md

 5. Update the page_URL variable in the script to specify the LeetCode problem set URL you want to scrape.
 6. Run the script:
         python leetcode_scraper.py
 7. The script will scrape the problem links from the specified LeetCode page, clean the links, and store them in a text file named lc_problems.txt.
 It will also create a Qdatalc folder to store the scraped data.
+Inside the qdatalc folder, you will find a data folder that contains the scraped questions files, indexlc.txt, and qindexlc.txt.

 ## Customization